 How can I click a link without using a mouse?

 A keyboard can also perform the same action as a click by pressing either the Spacebar key or the Enter key on the keyboard.
-For example, if you press Tab key now and continue to press Tab to navigate through each of the links on this page once you get to a link you want to "click" you can press the Enter key on the keyboard to follow that link.
+For example, you can press the Tab key repeatedly to navigate through each of the links on this page.
+When you get to a link you want to "click" and visit, you can press the Enter key to follow that link.

 How to create a hyperlink on an image

 In HTML, there are two ways you can create a hyperlink on an image.
 If you want to link the complete image you can place the img tag within the anchor tag.
 If you want to create a hyperlink in only part of the image you would create an image map.